Sue Harper Mims: Biography

 Mims was taught by Mary Baker Eddy as part of Eddy's last class in 1898.
 That same year, she and Annie M. Knott were appointed as the first women on the Christian Science Board of Lectureship, and Mims became one of the first teachers of Christian Science in the American Southeast.
 She remained on the Board of Lectureship for fifteen years and lectured across the United States, and was the first Christian Science lecturer to deliver an official lecture in the southern United States.
 In her work as a teacher, she taught both black and white students, which was notable in the still segregated south.
-Mims' students included Etter Haden Foster, Lewis Johnson, and Ides Johnson, who founded the First Church of Christ, Scientist in Birmingham, Alabama; Elizabeth Earl Jones, another teacher of Christian Science; and Orelia Key Bell, a poet and author.
+Mims' students included Etter Haden Foster, Lewis Johnson, and Ides Johnson, who founded First Church of Christ, Scientist in Birmingham, Alabama; Elizabeth Earl Jones, another teacher of Christian Science; and Orelia Key Bell, a poet and author.
 She also wrote a number of articles for the church periodicals.

-Mims remained involved with First Church of Christ, Scientist, Atlanta, Georgia, which began steps to build an edifice on Baker Street in April of 1896, and which was completed in the spring of 1899.
+Mims remained involved with First Church of Christ, Scientist, Atlanta, which began steps to build an edifice on Baker Street in April of 1896, and which was completed in the spring of 1899.
 The church continued to grow, and after about a decade decided to sell their edifice and build a new one.
 Mims was again involved in this process, including selecting the lot at 15th and Peachtree Street where it still stands.
 However, she died in January 1913, two months before ground was broken at the new site.
 Her husband Livingston Mims, who died in 1906, never became a member of the church, but supported his wife.